 It’s easier to get existing customers to spend more money at your online store than attract new buyers.
 Implementing WooCommerce upsell and cross-sell techniques is a great way to subtly nudge customers towards adding more products to cart.

-We shared some upsell and cross-sell plugins that can help you implement one-click upsell and cross-sell opportunities on your online store.
-You might consider using one of the WordPress plugins we shared or use them in combination!
+In this article, we have shared some upsell and cross-sell plugins.
+Each one help you implement one-click upsell and cross-sell opportunities on your online store:

 Have you used WooCommerce upsell and cross-sell methods to increase your average order value?
 We'd love to hear from you so let us know in the comments section below!